The Ultimate Low-Code Development Platform Guide

 Legacy modernization strategies can include the re-platforming, re-hosting, re-coding, refactoring, re-architecting, re-building, or the replacement and retirement of your legacy systems.
 It is about taking the bones, or DNA, of the original software, and modernizing it to better represent current business needs.
 This can be invasive and involve heavy re-coding, or noninvasive by linking the app via a modern cloud service or web-based front end.

 Thanks to some low-code platforms, however, the effort can be reduced considerably.
 In the case of VisionX, for example, this happens via screen generation based on the data model, the reuse of the logic from legacy databases (Oracle and PL/SQL), and the clever transfer of existing screens/persistence layers into Java.

 How to Build Modern Enterprise Applications Using Low Code

 Low-Code platforms enables development teams – from the most senior software engineers to citizen developers – to build enterprise-like applications at speed, collaborating across teams.
 You’re probably at least familiar with applications such as Drift, Slack, Jira, and Asana.
 What is it that has made them so successful?

-For starters, low-code platforms make application development decisions, e.g. what database to use, which programming language to write the backend irrelevant.
-Before we can give you an insight on how to build an enterprise-like app using a low code platform, we must talk about the components of low code platforms.
+For starters, low-code platforms make application development decisions, e.g. what database to use or which programming language to write the backend, irrelevant.
+Before we can give you an insight on how to build an enterprise-like app using a low-code platform, we must talk about the components of low-code platforms.

 - data modeling tool